joebb97/joebb-website-source/content/about/faq.md

 ## Why is your website pink?

-My blog is pink because, I really like pink and pastel colors.
+My blog is pink because I really like pink and pastel colors.
 I appreciate their friendly and comforting qualities, both of which I try to bring to my interactions with others.

 I've also found the stigmas regarding cis-gendered straight men and the color pink silly and unfair, so I say we **yeet em'** to the curb.